-The internal memory contents will be output with the same print format, including multiple printouts and different formats (not Memory cards)(s. man.
+The memory contents will be output with the same print format, including multiple printouts and different formats (s. man.
 6.6.1).

 During the output of data memory, the remaining memory content (in kB) to be output is continuously indicated in the function Residual outPut.
 Time, date and number show the current values .